 He continues to be one of the youngest trial lawyers in Texas to receive band ranking recognition in commercial litigation from Chambers USA, in which clients have praised him as “a go-to trial lawyer” who is commercially savvy and a strategic thinker.
 As Chambers USA put it, “He is a tremendous commercial litigator with extensive trial experience.
 He’s very smart and easy to work with.
 He has a wonderful ability on his feet and is very good in a trial setting.”

 Mr. Cox was one of 59 Americans selected as a Presidential Leadership Scholar, completing a year-long leadership curriculum centered around four presidential administrations.
-He currently serves on the board of directors for the Houston Bar Association, as Treasurer of Houston Volunteer Lawyers, on the Executive Committee of UTHealth Development, and as Vice President of Da Camera of Houston.
+He currently serves as Secretary of the Houston Bar Association, as President-Elect of Houston Volunteer Lawyers, and as Chairman and President of Da Camera of Houston.
 Mr. Cox is the past Chairman of the Buffalo Bayou Partnership and the Texas Lyceum, the pre-eminent leadership organization for Texans younger than 45.

-Mr. Cox maintains a close connection to Duke Law School.
-He is Vice Chairman of the Board of Visitors and will become Chairman in the fall of 2023.
+Mr. Cox maintains a close connection to Duke Law School, where he serves as Chair of the Board of Visitors.
 He also serves on Duke’s Adjunct Faculty, teaching a class on Hearings Practice each of the last six years.
-He is named in Best Lawyers in America for commercial and intellectual property litigation and is noted as a “Texas Super Lawyer” by Thomson Reuters and a “Houston Top Lawyer” by H Magazine.
+He is named in The Best Lawyers in America® for Commercial and Intellectual Property Litigation and is noted as a “Texas Super Lawyer” by Thomson Reuters and a “Houston Top Lawyer” by H Magazine.
 In 2012, he was recognized as the Woodrow B. Seals Outstanding Young Lawyer in Houston.

 Prior to joining the firm, he practiced with Williams & Connolly LLP and Yetter Coleman LLP.
 Mr. Cox was a law clerk for the Honorable Anthony J. Scirica, Chief Judge of the United States Court of Appeals for the Third Circuit, in Philadelphia.